A link to reset your password has been sent to your email

 The Galana, which rises in the central highlands and whose upper reaches are known as the Athi, is one of Kenya’s biggest rivers.
 Its valley, rocky in much of its western course, sandy and doum-palm fringed further east, is one of Tsavo East National Park’s defining physical features.

-The plant communities of Tsavo East are dominated by short grasses, thorn bushes and two major species of tree.
+The plant communities of Tsavo East are dominated by short grasses, thorn bushes, and two major species of trees.
 The baobab is the iconic tree of Tsavo West National Park, across the Mombasa highway, but you will still find significant numbers of these compelling trees, with their enormous trunks and stumpy branches.
 They form important habitats for many species of birds and insects.
-You will often see hornbills using holes in baobabs to nest in.
+You will often see hornbills using holes in baobabs to nest.

 Despite being in southeast Kenya, Tsavo East is zoologically associated with northern Kenya, meaning you will see long-necked gerenuk and Somali ostrich, the male of which has a blue neck and legs, and introduced herds of the handsome, fine-striped, Grevy’s zebra.
 There is also a breeding population of black rhinos, closely monitored by rangers who track them through the bush, though very few travelers on Tsavo East safaris are lucky enough to see them.

-You will be served three meals daily, except at the Tune Hotel wherein only breakfast is provided.
+You will be served three meals daily, except in Nairobi wherein only breakfast is provided.

 Although the dominant presence of Kilimanjaro marks the southern horizon and seems to fill half the sky, the Amboseli ecosystem, the region has a number of other important landmarks and features that provide orientation and variety to game drives.